Home View

 Unreviewed Trades

 Shows trades that have not been marked as reviewed yet.
-Click through to the Trade Log and work them down instead of letting post-trade analysis pile up.
+Click through to the Trade Log with unreviewed trades selected and work them down instead of letting post-trade analysis pile up.
+Existing Trade Log filters are preserved unless they conflict with the unreviewed-trades shortcut.

 Recent Items